 Toll-free numbers allow your business to foot the bill on behalf of its callers.
 This lets current and potential customers reach out to your business — and not worry about the cost of international calls.

 Toll-free phone numbers can help you build a global presence and attract customers who live abroad.
-They can also help you appear more professional, since larger businesses typically use toll-free numbers.
+They can also help you appear more professional since larger businesses typically use them as the main corporate phone number.

 3. Vanity business phone number

-Vanity phone numbers are phone numbers spelling out a word or phrase.
+Vanity phone numbers, often used as commercial phone numbers, are phone numbers spelling out a word or phrase.
 For example, if your vanity number is 1-800-CALL-SAM, customers can reach you by entering 1-800-225-5726 on their keypads.

 Vanity numbers make it easier for people to remember your number — even if they scroll past your ad in seconds — and call or text your business.